syncfusion-content/fileformat-docs/FileFormat/DocIO/Loading & Saving document.md

 'To-Do some manipulation

-'Save the document in file system
+'Saves the document in file system

 document.Save(outputFileName, FormatType.Docx)